Skip to content

 A

 It is a special intraocular lens that can simultaneously correct corneal astigmatism during cataract surgery.
-With a standard spherical IOL, astigmatism remains postoperatively, requiring glasses, but using a toric IOL allows many patients to be spectacle-free for distance vision.
-High success rates are achieved with appropriate patient selection, IOL calculation, and surgical technique.
-Monofocal toric IOLs are elective medical treatment (patient pays the difference), while the cataract surgery itself is covered by insurance.
+With a standard spherical IOL, astigmatism remains after surgery, requiring glasses, but using a toric IOL allows many patients to be free from glasses for distance vision.
+High success rates are achieved through appropriate patient selection, IOL calculation, and surgical technique.
+Monofocal toric IOLs are selected medical treatment (patient pays the difference), while the cataract surgery itself is covered by insurance.

 The main subjective symptoms of astigmatism requiring a toric IOL are listed below.

-• Reduced distance vision: Especially worsens in low-light conditions
+• Decreased distance vision: Worsens especially in low-light conditions

-• Blurred or distorted images: Characteristic reduction in vision in vertical or oblique directions
+• Blurred or distorted images: Characteristic decrease in vision in vertical or oblique directions

-• Dependence on glasses: Difficulty living without corrective glasses
+• Dependence on glasses: Difficulty in daily life without corrective glasses

-• Photophobia (glare): High astigmatism increases optical aberrations
+• Photophobia (glare): Higher astigmatic power increases optical aberrations

 ExaminationKey findings